The Rest of the Mac Web (ROTMW) survey covers 41 independent Mac Web

 gonna come visit you after borrowing Quadzy's broom!)" campaign,

-MacMonkey showed up in the middle of the pack in popularity and
+MacMonkey showed up in the middle of the pack in popularity and below

-Mac Web survey.)
 We were less than impressed with the efforts of MacMonkey forum members

 to trash the reputation of Mac Monkies and teach users how to vote more

-Creative Mac has a very busy home page that looks more like
+Creative Mac has a very busy home page that looks more like printed

-you'll really want to use a big browser window (800 pixels wide or so) to do the
+want to use a big browser window (800 pixels wide or so) to do the

 The folks at Mac Home wondered why their site wasn't on the Best of

 of a print publication not adapting well to the world of the Web.
 On

 the positive side, it is the 11th best known site in this survey.